 Reporting entities must have risk-based systems and controls in place to respond to any discrepancies that may arise while verifying customer or beneficial ownership information.
 This may include collecting additional information from the customer.

 - the name on a customer's passport does not match the name the customer provides to the reporting entity

 - the name of a director provided by the company does not match any current director's name appearing on the company search extract.

-The Document Verification Service (DVS) is a secure, national, real-time, on-line, electronic document verification system managed by the Commonwealth Attorney-General’s Department (AGD).
+The Document Verification Service (DVS) is a secure, national, real-time, on-line, electronic document verification system managed by the Department of Home Affairs.

 The DVS provides authorised organisations, such as reporting entities, with a means to electronically match identifying information or credentials on certain government-issued identity documents directly with the issuing government organisation (whether Commonwealth, State or Territory).
 This allows reporting entities to check that the identity document presented by an individual is current or valid (for example, the document has not expired, been cancelled, is lost or stolen).

 For more information please go to the Document Verification Service and individual customer and beneficial owner identification page.